rmcgibbo/fsync/README.md

 have [libzmq](http://www.zeromq.org/intro:get-the-software) installed.
 For mac, it's packaged within.

-[Built versions](https://github.com/rmcgibbo/fsync/downloads) of the server app are available on the downloads page.

 ##How it works

 The client (remote machine) looks in your environment variables for `SSH_CLIENT`,